CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 EoF
 ```

-## Use the publically available AMI to launch a spot c6a.48xlarge ec2 instance using a gp3 volume with 16000 IOPS with hyperthreading disabled
+## Use the publically available AMI to launch an ondemand c6a.48xlarge ec2 instance using a gp3 volume with 16000 IOPS with hyperthreading disabled

 Note, we will be using a json file that has been preconfigured to specify the ImageId